 Blood samples should only be drawn by individuals with the proper certification, and the driver’s arm must be cleaned with an alcohol-free wipe.
 Once drawn, the sample must be thoroughly shaken to distribute the anti-coagulant and preservative.
 The sample should be stored in a controlled environment in order to preserve its quality.

 Establishing a “chain of custody” for a blood sample in a NJ DWI / DUI case is essential in order to fully understand who had access to the sample, and how it was stored.
-An experienced New Jersey DWI lawyer at Levow DWI Law will seek out records pertaining to the accused driver’s blood test to determine whether the sample was properly handled.
+An experienced New Jersey DWI lawyer at Levow DWI Law, P.C. will seek out records pertaining to the accused driver’s blood test to determine whether the sample was properly handled.

 Ultimately, a blood test result that shows a BAC of .08 percent or greater doesn't automatically equal a conviction.
 Blood tests in drunk driving cases can be successfully challenged.
 A New Jersey DWI defense lawyer will challenge a blood test result with a proven defense strategy designed to create reasonable doubt in the driver’s guilt and keep negative consequences to a minimum.